whoojemaflip/ispeakopenyet/README.md

  - Rebrand as crabstix.ca
  - Start logging snowfall
  - Spanky's opening times
- - OG sharing metadata
- - feedback link
  - allow buttons to be deselected

 ## Tech roadmap

-json in s3 has some challenges:
+json in s3 has some challenges
- - maybe turn on syncronous writes if available
- - cache busting in cloudfront